 21st Century Recycling Comes to Lower Manhattan

-“A 21st century, global business district, it is only fitting that Lower Manhattan is now home to the first 21st century recycling bin in the United States,” said Joseph Timpone, Senior Vice President of Operations for the Alliance for Downtown New York.
+“As a 21st century, global business district, it is only fitting that Lower Manhattan is now home to the first 21st century recycling bin in the United States,” says Joseph Timpone, Senior Vice President of Operations for the Alliance for Downtown New York.

-“The Renew Recycling Pod is a radical departure in how public space recycling could be imagined,” said Jason Ornstein, Executive Vice President, Media Metric Ltd. “Our pilot will give New Yorkers an opportunity to see how public information and recycling are merged in London.”
+“The Renew Recycling Pod is a radical departure in how public space recycling could be imagined,” said Jason Ornstein, Executive Vice President of Media Metric Ltd. “Our pilot will give New Yorkers an opportunity to see how public information and recycling are merged in London.”